matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 **make_nKarugaSprite.exe** is a purposely-built tool that should not be used for other projects than nKaruga.

 **THE PROGRAM MUST NOT BE RAN IN CLI !
-DRAP-AND-DROP ANY NUMBER OF IMAGES TO IT INSTEAD.**
+DRAG-AND-DROP ANY NUMBER OF IMAGES AT ONCE TO IT INSTEAD.**

 Running on a TI-Nspire
 ======================